The $10 Food Day: Sea Salt Popcorn Recipe

 - Dinner: Amazing three-ingredient pasta sauce

 New to Cheap Recipe Blog?
 I’m so glad you’re here!
-Be sure to subscribe to my feed to stay up-to-date on the latest budget recipe posts.
+Be sure to follow me on Instagram to stay up-to-date on the latest budget recipe posts.

-1/2 to 2/3 cup unpopped popcorn (or enough to cover the bottom of a medium-sized saucepan)
+- 1/2 to 2/3 cup unpopped popcorn (or enough to cover the bottom of a medium-sized, heavy bottom saucepan)

-2 tablespoons oil (I used coconut oil, but vegetable or canola oil also work well.
-I would not recommend using olive oil for popcorn making.)
+- 2 tablespoons oil (I used coconut oil, but vegetable, peanut or canola oil also work well.
+Do not use olive oil for popcorn making)

 Start with a medium saucepan with a lid (a 3-quart size saucepan works well).
 Place enough popcorn to cover the bottom of the saucepan (this will be a little more than 1/2 cup, most likely).
 Pour in 2 tablespoons of oil, and rotate the pan to evenly coat.
 Add a pinch of sea salt and cover the pan.